 These feelings may affect a person’s ability to carry out everyday activities.
 Recognizing the symptoms of anxiety early ensures that treatment is done as soon as possible.

 Anxiety in Parkinson’s may be caused by biological factors such as changes in brain chemicals which control and regulate your mood.
-It may also be caused by psychological factors e.g fear of inability to function normally or fear of been embarrassed in public.
+It may also be caused by psychological factors e.g fear of inability to function normally or fear of being embarrassed in public.

 The main types of anxiety include:

-- Generalized anxiety disorder- This is characterized by excessive and uncontrollable worrying most of the time about every day events in your life.
+- Generalized anxiety disorder- This is characterized by excessive and uncontrollable worrying most of the time about everyday events in your life.

 - Panic attacks – These are short periods of sudden, intense feelings of fear.
 These attacks usually start suddenly with a sense of severe physical and emotional distress.